mrguyperson/PitDepthPrediction/README.md

 1 of the 4 projects assigned to the participants of the VS2DS March 2020 program organized by Pivigo Ltd, UK.
 Client is Electic Power Research Institute, US (EPRI).

-Team: Chris Lovejoy, Andrea Grafmueller, Chirag Garg, Theodore Hermann
+Team: Theodore Hermann, Chris Lovejoy, Andrea Grafmueller, Chirag Garg

 ## Table of contents
 * [General info](#general-info)